If you visit a typical insurance company’s website and request a quote, you’ll likely get all kinds of questions back on some very personal topics.

 Insurance companies will almost certainly ask you for an email address when you request a quote, and they’ll probably ask you for your phone number as well.
-These bits of personal information have nothing to do with your car insurance rates; they’re simply a way for the insurance company to get in touch with you both to get your policy activated and to sell you insurance products later.
+These bits of personal information have nothing to do with your car insurance rates; they’re simply a way for the insurance company to get in touch with you to get your policy activated and sell you insurance products later.

 If you’d rather not be fielding sales calls from insurance agents, it’s perfectly okay to give a “burner” email address when shopping for rates.
 It’s best to use a valid email address that you have access to because many quotes will come only by email.
 A temporary email address ensures that you won’t be bothered by further contact attempts from those insurance companies.

-How to get a reliable anonymous quote
+How to get a reliable anonymous car insurance quote

 Wondering how you can still find an accurate car insurance estimate without personal information getting too involved?
 Here’s how: While you can’t get a genuinely anonymous quote, you can conceal personal details that won’t affect your insurance rates (such as your email address).
 If you choose to go this route, you’ll want to use a car insurance comparison tool like Insurify to collect quotes.